Acting Classes Southwest Philadelphia PA

 Since 2001, the Studio has grown into a community of dedicated and talented teachers along with serious actors working together in a challenging and supportive professional environment.
 More generally the Studio has also become a magnet for talented theater artists, playwrights, cinematographers, working actors, graduates and directors interested in Meisner work, meisner acting and Meisner acting classes.

-Professional Acting Classes Southwest Philadelphia for Committed Actors
+Professional Acting Classes Southwest Philadelphia PA for Committed Actors

 Maggie Flanigan is considered, by many professional artists in the film and theater community, to have a brilliant eye for an actor’s process and to be the clearest teacher of the Meisner technique.
 In fact, Maggie and the entire staff at the studio are considered to be the top acting teachers and acting coaches in the country.